bcdev/jpy/README.md

 How to build a wheel for Windows
 --------------------------------

-If you are on Windows, please note that if you run a 32-bit Python you'll also need a 32-bit JDK.
 Set JDK_HOME or JPY_JDK_HOME to point to your JDK installation.
 You'll need Windows SDK 7.1 or Visual Studio C++ to build the sources.
 With Windows SDK 7.1::